Southampton-RSG/srsg-processes/srsg-processes/operation/development-processes/TEC.4_Verification/verification.md

 Within the development team, determine:

 1. **Within the context of the project, what should change for future sprints.** Following a sprint (e.g. within the Sprint Retrospective meeting), evaluate the verification activity for the sprint.
 Were the verification procedures sufficient?
 What needs to change?
-If any underlying client verification platforms’ changes are identified (i.e. with the tooling or infrastructure used for verification), plan for how this change will be addressed.
+If any underlying client verification platform changes are identified (i.e. with the tooling or infrastructure used for verification), plan for how this change will be addressed.
 2. **How the outcomes of the verification activity will or should affect future projects.** During the project lessons learned meeting, consider and record opportunities or threats for future projects given the outcomes of the verification activity.

 With the clients: